 Other UN Agencies

-The United Nations Conference on Trade and Development (UNCTAD) was established in 1964 to help with achieving a balance between trade and development.
-UNCTAD focuses in the areas of investment, finance, technology, enterprise development and sustainable development.
-UNCTAD focuses on assisting developing companies move into the mainstream.
-UNCTAD serves as a forum for the discussions in trade and development matters, conducts research and policy analysis and provides this information for the use of members, and provides technical assistance to developing countries on trade and development matters.
-The Doha mandate in 2012 reiterated the role of UNCTAD as the primary focal point for the UN in the areas of trade and development – including finance, technology and sustainability.
+The United Nations Conference on Trade and Development (UNCTAD) was established in 1964 to help achieve a balance between trade and development.
+UNCTAD focuses on the areas of investment, finance, technology, enterprise development, and sustainable development.
+UNCTAD focuses on assisting developing companies in moving into the mainstream.
+UNCTAD serves as a forum for discussions in trade and development matters, conducts research and policy analysis, provides this information for the use of members, and provides technical assistance to developing countries on trade and development matters.
+The Doha mandate in 2012 reiterated the role of UNCTAD as the primary focal point for the UN in the areas of trade and development – including finance, technology, and sustainability.

 Regional Development Banks

-In response to US/Western dominance of the World Bank, the BRICS (Brazil, Russia, India, China and South Africa) have looked at developing their own development bank.
-Additionally, there are regional development banks on most every continent and even sub-regional in nature.
-Serving a similar role to the World Bank, but often without the conditionality attached to the loans, these banks focus on the development in many of the same areas.
+In response to the US/Western dominance of the World Bank, the BRICS (Brazil, Russia, India, China, and South Africa) have looked at developing their own development bank.
+Additionally, there are regional development banks on almost every continent and even sub-regional in nature.
+Serving a similar role to the World Bank, but often without the conditionality attached to the loans, these banks focus on developing in many of the same areas.